New year quotes to help you find fresh purpose

 Creativity blossoms and grows best where it has room – and time – to grow.

 And from Sara I also took away the great idea of making at least one small step forward each day.
 And also that success is something that happens slowly and gradually and is easy to miss.
+After the trials and difficulties of the last two years I think we all need to be a little kinder to ourselves.
+As we would be to a friend.

 Love Georgia’s quote about us all being here to do different things with our lives and there’s no point competing.
 It’s much better to support one another in our creative endeavours.